 Crater Lake Facts

-- Perhaps most notably, the mind-blowing site known as Crater Lake remains best known, and in fact quite famous, for two things.
-These, quite understandably, consist of the gorgeous color and incredible clarity of the water within its boundaries.
+- Perhaps most notably, the mind-blowing site known as Crater Lake remains best known, and in fact quite famous, for two distinctive things.
+These aspects, quite understandably, consist of the gorgeous color and incredible clarity of the water contained within its boundaries.

-- In fact, the magnificent lake routinely ranks in the top five among bodies of fresh water with the greatest clarity.
-The famous distinctive bluish hue of the waters occurs due to the combination of its great clarity and extreme depth.
+- In fact, the magnificent lake routinely ranks in the top five in the world among bodies of fresh water with the greatest clarity.
+The famous distinctive bluish hue of the waters for which its world renowned occurs due to the combination of its great clarity and extreme depth.

-- But the remarkable uniqueness of this marvel of Nature does not end there.
-This marvel of Nature also has two small islands within its confines.
-These two islands bear the names of Wizard Island and Phantom Ship.
+- But, the remarkable uniqueness of this marvel of Nature does not end there.
+This wonder of geology also has two small islands situated within its beautiful confines.
+These two remarkable natural wonders bear the highly intriguing names of Wizard Island and Phantom Ship.

 Related Articles